tango-controls/rfc/8/README.md

 ### Use Cases

-There are X main use cases for Device Server:
+The main use cases for Device Server are:

-* to manage several Device in the same process
+* to manage several Device in the same process.

 * to share the same channel of communication

+* to provide the connection protocols for accessing the managed Device

+* to provide different services like logging

 * to serialise the operation per Device

+* to sign up or sign out to the central registry

 ## Specification